reallinshengxiang/XJTU-Coursework/README.md

 # XJTU-Coursework

-This is a repo for all the computer-related courses Labs/Homework/Tasks/...
+This is a repo for some important computer-related courses Labs/Homework/Tasks/...
 I took during my undergraduatestudies at XJTU. ✒️

 ## Courses List